ErickNavarroD/RAMEN/README.md

 I want to thank Dr. Keegan Korthauer and Dr. Michael Kobor for their supervision, feedback and support throughout the development of this package.
-Also, I want to thank the members of the Kobor and Korthauer lab for their comments and discussion, specially to Dr. Sarah Merrill.
+Also, I want to thank the members of the Kobor and Korthauer lab for their comments and discussion.

+The RAMEN package logo was created by Carlos Cortés-Quiñones and Dorothy Lin.
+Carlos created the drawing, and Dorothy refined the logo and did the lettering.

 ## Funding